 Char Dham Yatra In Uttarakhand: Where To Begin

 Traditionally, Char Dham is conducted in the direction from west to east.
-So, you begin from Yamunotri, head to Gangotri, and cover Kedarnath and Badrinath in the end respectively.
+So, route of Char Dham yatra is that you begin from Yamunotri, head to Gangotri, and cover Kedarnath and Badrinath in the end respectively.

 Yamunotri – Gangotri – Kedarnath – Badrinath